Chase Business Checking Account Review

 Chase QuickDeposit Fees

 Chase QuickDeposit is an optional add-on that comes with a scanner to help you deposit checks efficiently.
-A two-year contract is required for QuickDeposit, and there’s a $25 monthly fee for your rental of the scanner.
+A two-year contract is required for QuickDeposit, and there’s up to a $50 monthly fee for your rental of the scanner.

 Wire Transfer Fees

-Incoming wires are always free, and depending on your account, you’ll get a certain number of outgoing wires each month.
+Incoming wires are always free; depending on your account, you’ll get a certain number of outgoing wires each month.

 If you go over, here’s what you’ll pay: